davidchambers/doctest/README.md

     $ doctest lib/temperature.js

-The exit code indicates the number of test failures:
+The exit code is 0 if all tests pass, 1 otherwise.

-    $ echo $?
-    0

 ### AMD and CommonJS modules